Epidemiology of motor vehicle collisions: Deaths per passenger-kilometer

 The 28 EU-28 countries, for the 28 members, computed an indicator named "per 10 billion pkm".

 Pkm is an indicator of traffic volume which is used for not having consistent vehicle-kilometre data.
 Are counted cars and estimated motorised two-wheelers.
 In 2016, this indicator ranges from 23 for Sweden to 192 for Romania, with a value of 52 for the EU-28.
 In Germany, France, the UK and Italy, this score is respectively 33, 46, 28, 44.

 Deaths in Europe

 In 2019, the 27 members states of the European Union had 51 road deaths per million inhabitants.
 Because the UK had less fatalities than the average EU and due to Brexit; this rate raised to 51.
 Including the UK, the rate of the 28 would have been 48.

 The safest of those 28 nations was Sweden (22 deaths/million inhabitants) while Romania reported the highest fatality rates of the EU in 2019.
 (96/million).

-Deaths in United States of America
+Deaths in the United States of America

-In 2019, the NHTSA counted 36,096 fatalities in motor vehicle traffic crashes; that is 1.10 fatalities per 100 million vehicle miles traveled.
+In 2022, the NHTSA counted 42,795 fatalities in motor vehicle traffic crashes; that is 13.5 fatalities per billion vehicle miles traveled (21.6 fatalities per billion vehicle kilometers).